cisca2elle/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lines of a file
 Script that display third line of a file
 Create file with special characters
+Script that writes the result of a command to a file